-This course will teach skills necessary for outdoor and leisure education in K-12 schools.
-Skills will include hiking, orienteering, backpacking, and camping.
-Initiatives and challenges to build trust will be included.
+This course will teach skills necessary for outdoor and leisure education for K-12.
+Skills will include hiking, orienteering, backpacking and camping.
 Mandatory participation in a camping trip will comprise part of the grade for this class.
 3 credits.
+(3 plus 0)